GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/hub-and-spoke-vpns/README.md

 # Hub and Spoke VPNs

-This sample creates a simple **Hub and Spoke VPNs** architecture, where network connects every location (VPC Network) through a single intermediary location called a hub.
+This sample creates a simple **Hub and Spoke VPNs** architecture, where network connects every location (VPC Network) through a single intermediary location called a hub via IPsec VPNs.

 The benefits of this topology include:

 - Network/Security Admin manages Central Services Project (Hub).
 - Central services and tools deployed in Central Services Project (Hub) for use by all Service Projects (Spokes).
 - Network/Security Admin hands over spoke Projects to respective team who then have full autonomy.